Because most burglars enter homes by simply opening unlocked doors or windowsor

 disturb your neighbors.

-Just as the alarm industry is upgrading its technology, professional burglars
+But just as the alarm industry is upgrading its technology, so are professional

 or are known to have valuable possessions, ask alarm installers about the